A Great Question About Breaking Into Stand-up Comedy And Becoming A Comedian

 I want to send clips of my act to talent agencies.

-Note: The very best objective overall indicator of any comedian’s performance can be obtained by simply using their smartphone and the apps that are usually already installed:
+Note: The best objective overall indicator of any comedian’s performance can be obtained by simply using their smartphone and the apps that are usually already installed:

 Stand-up Comedy Metrics | Laughter Measurement - Comedy Evaluator Pro